 Are winter beers just beers that are drunk during the winter?
 Are they colder than other beers?
 What’s the difference between a winter ale and a winter warmer?

 Well, it can get a little complicated.
-Luckily for you, you’ve come to the right place for clearing up and confusion.
+Luckily for you, you’ve come to the right place to clear up any confusion.

 Winter beers are typically ales that are tweaked a little bit from their traditional recipes.
 They usually include spices like cinnamon, nutmeg, ginger, and allspice to pair with other seasonal food recipes.
 They’re often more malt-forward than they are hoppy, and the sweetness balances the holiday spices.